Public Art FAQ

 Denver’s Public Art is selected in a fair and transparent process by a Project Selection Panel comprised of a balance of community members who live or work near the project site and members who are more widely experienced and knowledgeable about art.
 These varying viewpoints will help the panels make the best possible selections of art.
 The Selection Panel is responsible for reviewing the site, establishing criteria and writing a call for entry, reviewing applications and selecting and interviewing semi-finalists and finalists.
 Once an artist (or group of artists) are chosen, the selection is forwarded to the Public Art Committee, the Commission on Cultural Affairs and finally the Mayor for approval.
 For more information about Public Art policies, visit our guidelines and policies page.

 Q: I’d like to volunteer as a juror—how do I do that?

 The public art staff is always looking for open-minded, enthusiastic jurors to help us in the art selection process!
 Send us an email with your name and address and brief background information to: email@example.com or call 720-865-5563 and speak with a public art staff member.

 Q: How many works of art are there in Denver?
 How can I find out more?

-Since the inception of the Public Art Program, the city has installed over 175 new works of art and together with historic and donated artworks, the collection in 2010 totaled over 300 works of original art.
+Since the inception of the Public Art Program, the city has installed more than 175 new works of art and together with historic and donated artworks, the collection in 2010 totaled more than 300 works of original art.
 Approximately 55% of the artwork in the collection is created by local Colorado artists.